 If the compound is not open, please contact the Town Office and arrangements will be made to have the compound opened.

-Call 306-781-4547 Monday to Thursday – 9 am to noon and 1 to 5 pm and Friday – 9 am to noon or email general@pilotbutte.ca
+Call 306-781-4547 Monday to Friday – 9:00am to 12:00 noon and 1:00pm to 5:00pm or email general@pilotbutte.ca

 Garbage, Recycling & Composting carts are supplied by the Town through Loraas.
 Please keep track of the serial numbers stamped on your carts as they are registered to your house.
 We advise that carts are brought in shortly after they are emptied to ensure they are not damaged or blow away of stormy days.
 Bringing carts in also ensures that they are.